-Thanks to all who attended our webinar on Wednesday!
+Thanks to our panelists: Sarah Westbrook (Right Question Insitute), Ann Canning (Teaching With Primary Sources Eastern Region) and Jennifer Hanson (Teaching With Primary Sources Eastern Region).
 During the webinar, we used resources from the Library of Congress to implement inquiry-based activities with online learning tools.

 Elementary Distance Learning